Dr Margaret Fletcher

 Co-supervisor: Professor Marian Jones

-Thesis title: The role of entreprenurial orientation in international Omani SMEs peformance, and moderating role of network relationships
+Thesis title: The role of entreprenurial orientation in international Omani SMEs performance, and moderating role of network relationships

 Co-supervisor: Professor Marian Jones